training-datalab/training-datalab.com/content/en/authors/mapelayo/_index.md

 - Adjunct Researchers
 ---

 I am a lawyer and earned an LLB (1st) from the [Universidad de Chile](https://derecho.uchile.cl/).
 I also hold a [Master of Public Policy (MPP) from the University of Oxford, United Kingdom](https://www.bsg.ox.ac.uk/).
 I was awarded the [Luksic Scholars Foundation Scholarship](https://luksicscholars.org/en/) to pursue my MPP at Oxford.
-In addition, I earned a diploma in administrative law from the Pontificia Universidad Católica in Chile and in economic regulation from the Universidad Adolfo Ibáñez.
+In addition, I earned a diploma in administrative law from the Pontificia Universidad Católica in Chile and in economic regulation from the Universidad Adolfo Ibáñez, Chile.

-Throughout my professional career, I have worked in the private sector as a lawyer in matters of competition and economic regulation in areas such as transportation, telecommunications and energy.
-In the public sector, I worked as a Senior Cabinet Advisor and Acting Chief of Staff for the Minister of Labor and Social Security (2018-2021).
-Internationally, I represented Chile in the ILO and G20, worked as a consultant in Spain for the Ibero-American Social Security Organization, and am currently working on public policy in the pensions sector in the United Kingdom.
+In my professional career, I have worked in the private sector as a lawyer, focusing on competition and economic regulation across sectors such as transportation, telecommunications, and energy.
+In the public sector, I served as a Senior Cabinet Advisor and Acting Chief of Staff for the Minister of Labour and Social Security in Chile between 2018 and 2021.
+Internationally, I represented Chile in the [ILO](https://www.ilo.org/) and G20, worked as a consultant in Spain for the [Ibero-American Social Security Organization](https://oiss.org/), and in the [pensions sector in the United Kingdom](https://the-spp.co.uk/).
+I am currently involved in the regulatory practice at a [leading law firm in Chile](https://agycia.cl/), specialising in energy markets and economic regulation.
+Additionally, I serve as a consultant for international institutions, advising on social security markets and pension systems.

-In academic terms, I have been a teaching assistant in public and private law at the Universidad de Chile, authored comments on Civil jurisprudence with the DER Editorial in Chile, and served as an expert commentator in Chilean media on economic regulation topics.
+Academically, I have served as a teaching assistant in public and private law at the Universidad de Chile and have recently published articles on pension reforms and the development of energy markets.
+I also contribute columns and opinion pieces on economic regulation to Chilean media on a regular basis.